 When Trump was questioned by Reuters reporter Jeff Mason about his transparency regarding the project on October 23, the president raised his voice and became defensive.
 He stated: “I haven’t been transparent?
 Really?
 I’ve shown this to everybody that would listen.
 Third-rate reporters didn’t see it because they didn’t look.”

-Despite Melania Trump’s apparent concerns about the demolition, sources previously told People magazine earlier this year that the first lady supported her husband’s remodeling plans because the changes made the presidential residence feel more like their Mar-a-Lago estate in Florida.
+Despite Melania Trump’s apparent concerns about the demolition, sources previously told People magazine that the first lady supported her husband’s remodeling plans because the changes made the presidential residence feel more like their Mar-a-Lago estate in Florida.
 One Florida source indicated both Donald and Melania would prefer to be in Palm Beach, so they are bringing Mar-a-Lago to Washington.

 A Mar-a-Lago club member told People that the couple takes pride in their Florida home’s decor and style and enjoys showing it off, so it makes sense they would make changes to the historic presidential building.
 The source explained that anytime Melania and Donald can make the White House feel more like Mar-a-Lago, they will, noting the president personally created much of the current decor at their Florida residence.